-As a result of U.S. security cooperation, the Kingdom has foiled numerous terrorist attempts against Saudi and foreign targets, and has been able to successfully deter external attacks.
+Supported by U.S. security cooperation efforts, the Kingdom foiled numerous terrorist attempts against Saudi and foreign targets and successfully deterred external attacks.
 The United States remains committed to providing the Saudi armed forces with the equipment, training, and follow-on support necessary to protect Saudi Arabia, and the region, from the destabilizing effects of terrorism, countering Iranian influence, and other threats.
 Toward that end, the United States will continue to collaborate with Saudi Arabia to improve training for special operations and counterterrorism forces, integrate air and missile defense systems, strengthen cyber defenses, and bolster maritime security.

-The Saudi-led coalition is supporting the legitimate Yemeni government and defending its territory from an incursion by Houthi rebels.
-The United States continues to work with the Saudi-led Coalition in an effort to reduce and minimize civilian casualties in this conflict.
-The Saudi government is taking measures to improve its targeting processes and has also adopted mechanisms for investigating alleged incidents of civilian casualties and addressing them operationally, as appropriate.
+The Saudi-led Coalition is supporting the legitimate Yemeni government and defending its territory from attacks on civilian targets by Houthi rebels.
+The United States continues to work with the Saudi-led Coalition to minimize civilian casualties in this conflict.
+The Saudi government is taking measures to improve its targeting processes and also adopted mechanisms for investigating alleged incidents of civilian casualties and addressing them operationally, as appropriate.

-Future bilateral and multi-lateral training is designed to improve the Saudi security forces’ understanding of identifying, targeting and engaging correct targets while minimizing collateral damage and civilian casualties.
+The Saudis received and will continue to receive training from U.S. forces on Law of Armed Conflict (LOAC), air-to-ground targeting procedures, and best practices for mitigating the risk of civilian casualties.
+Future bilateral and multilateral training is designed to improve the Saudi security forces’ understanding of identifying, targeting, and engaging correct targets while minimizing collateral damage and civilian casualties.

 For further information, please contact the Bureau of Political-Military Affairs, Office of Congressional and Public Affairs at PM-CPA@state.gov, and follow the Bureau of Political-Military Affairs on Twitter, .